 The currency is something that can be used as a medium of exchange and must have certain characteristics that have been known at least since the 17th century.
 Most advocates of commodity money choose gold as a medium of exchange because of its intrinsic properties.
 Gold has non-monetary uses, especially in jewelry, electronics and dentistry, so you should always maintain a minimum level of real demand.
 Since ancient times, gold has been reliably used as a store of value and medium of exchange.

+Reviews of The Best Gold IRA Companies are available to help you make an informed decision when investing in gold.
 Today, in an era in which the world is moving ever closer to the total elimination of currency and its replacement by plastic cards and even cyber money, the use of gold as money seems somehow completely out of place.
 However, the possibility of an economic collapse has led many investors to start acquiring and storing gold, specifically in order to buy essential items in case the worst happens.
 Gold and silver, then, are the natural means of exchange.
 Every producer wants to convert their surplus into them, or promises to pay them on demand.

 Every person who lends a property stipulates that they be paid for it.
 Consequently, all contracts are considered payable in them, whether or not they contain such a provision.
 However, given that its intervention is, until now, a tax on industry, one of the first improvements of modern commerce was to dispense with its use in many transactions by offsetting each other symbols of values or evidence of ownership, of which trade between nations is a surprising example.
 A merchant of dry goods in the United States does not accompany his order with its value in gold, but with the purchases of his neighbor who is dedicated to shipping products to that country, an invoice that is deducted against each shipment.